lemeur/fab_addon_operation_scheduler/README.md

 # fab_addon_operation_scheduler
-An Flask-Appbuilder scheduler (baed on flask-AppScheduler), with graphical UI to schedule tasks
+An Flask-Appbuilder scheduler (based on flask-AppScheduler), with graphical UI to schedule tasks